cchauche/postman-pokemon/README.md

   }
   ```
 - Make a ```GET``` request to ```/api/reset```
-  * This endpoint restores the pokemon database back to the original 151 pokemon.
+  * This endpoint restores the pokemon database back to the original 151 pokemon
 ## Adding shared authentication to your quests
 - Update Server Code
-  1. Follow the instructions in ```server/apiKey.example.js``` to create an API key for your server.
+  1. Follow the instructions in ```server/apiKey.example.js``` to create an API key for your server
   2. In ```server/index.js``` uncomment line 23
   3. The server should restart automatically.
 You can test if the API key validation is working by sending one of your previously made requests.
 They should get an error code with a message along the lines of *'Invalid API key!'*
 - Add your api_key to your ```GET /api/pokemon``` request
-- Use the authenticaion option on your pokemon collection so all your requests share the same authentication information.
+- Use the authenticaion option on your pokemon collection so all your requests share the same authentication information

 ## Using variables to hide sensitive formation
 - Instead of hard coding the api key use a global variable